Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 The entries currently displayed text is stored in an internal text buffer.
 We can freely access or modify the buffers content with [`get_text`](@ref) and [`set_text!`](@ref).

-While we could control the size of an `Entry` using size-hinting, a better way is [`get_max_width_chars`](@ref), which resizes the entry such that its width is enough to fit a certain number of characters into its area.
+While we could control the size of an `Entry` using size-hinting, a better way is [`set_max_width_chars!`](@ref), which resizes the entry such that its width is enough to fit a certain number of characters into its area.
+This automatically respects the systesm font and font size.

 `Entry` supports "password mode", in which each character typed is replaced with a dot.
-This is to prevent a third party looking at a user screen and seeing what they typed.
+This is to prevent a third party in the real world looking at a user screen and seeing what they are typing.

-To enter password mode, we set `set_text_visible!` to `false`.
+To enter password mode, we set [`set_text_visible!`](@ref) to `false`.
 Note that this does not actually encrypt the text buffer in memory, it is a purely visual change.

 ![](../assets/entry.png)